-Routinely doing full-body workouts and strength-training to lose weight and build muscle?
+Routinely doing full-body workouts and strength-training to manage your weight and build muscles?
 Wonderful!
-Add these balance exercises which you can do in your living room to also improve flexibility and balance.
+Add these balance exercises which you can do anywhere to also improve flexibility and balance.

 Take a guess: which of these activities requires balance?

 You guessed it: all these activities require balance!
 Balance is the ability to maintain control of your body's position whether stationary or while in motion.
 Balance is essential for us move through day-to-day activities safely.